pepstock-org/Charba/readme.md

  * add `GoogleChartColor` enumeration with Google Chart colors.
  * add `GoogleChartScheme` enumeration with Google Chart colors scheme to use into `ColorSchemes` plugin.
  * move `DatasetRangeSelectionEvent` and `DatasetRangeSelectionEventHandler` classes into events package (**breaking change**).
  * add `onBeforeConfigure` and `onAfterConfigure` methods to `ChartsLifecycleListener` in order to be able to be notified before and after chart configuration setup.
 Also invoked when the chart is `reconfigure`.
+ * add `IsDefaultsPlugin` interface to map plugins options defaults.
+ * change `getOptions` and `setOptions` methods to store and load plugin options into configuration, global chart, global and dataset options in order to use `AbstractPluginOptions` and `AbstractPluginOptionsFactory` instances instead of a simple `NativeObjectContainer` and `NativeObjectContainerFactory` (**breaking change**).
+   * new `create` method signature to create a plugin options by a `NativeObject` and `IsDefaultsPlugin` object (for default).
+ * change `getDefaultChartOptions` method signature into `IsChart` interface in order to get a `IsDefaultScaledOptions` instead of a `ChartOptions` instance (**breaking change**).
+ * add `getWholeOptions` method to `IsChart` interface in order to get the whole options configuration of a chart (merged global, global chart and chart options).
+ * add constructors to plugin options in order to create the object relating it to a chart instance to get the default values, if needed.

 ### Fixed Bugs

+ * [#29](https://github.com/pepstock-org/Charba/issues/29) add a [section](https://github.com/pepstock-org/Charba/wiki/GettingStarted#polyfilling-your-gwt-project) into [Getting Started](https://github.com/pepstock-org/Charba/wiki/GettingStarted) wiki page how to use polyfill, for IE11 or other aged browsers, without internet connection.
+Thanks @ssamikk
  * [#49](https://github.com/pepstock-org/Charba/issues/49) change the implementation in order to maintain correctly the status of chart drawing.
  * [#50](https://github.com/pepstock-org/Charba/issues/50) add checking on selection track in order to be sure that an area has been selected.
+ * [#51](https://github.com/pepstock-org/Charba/issues/51) change the implementation about plugin options and how to manage defaults values.

 ### Development